real-logic/aeron/aeron-all/README.md

 Aeron All
 ===

-This subproject contains all-in-one build of Aeron.
+This subproject contains all-in-one build of Aeron with dependencies.